 The Heidelberg University School of Education is committed to nurturing its completers throughout their careers as educators.
 We encourage completers to remain in contact with the School and offer several options for continued collaboration with the program.
-Completers are welcome to serve on the HECAP advisory board, return to campus to present at the annual Education Summit, and after three years in teaching, partner as a mentor teacher.
+Completers are welcome to serve on the HECAP advisory board and after three years in teaching, partner as a mentor teacher.